Bleeding During Pregnancy

 Bleeding during pregnancy happens for many reasons.
 It’s common to have bleeding at some point in pregnancy, especially in the first trimester.
 However, vaginal bleeding at any time in pregnancy could indicate a complication or an underlying condition.
 It’s always a good idea to share your symptoms with your healthcare provider so they can determine if the bleeding is caused by something serious.
 Try not to panic and know that many people who experience bleeding during pregnancy have healthy babies.

 Am I bleeding or just spotting?

 There's a difference between bleeding and spotting (light bleeding) during pregnancy.
 Spotting is when you notice a few drops of blood in your underwear.
 If you put a panty liner on, the blood won't fill it.
 Spotting during pregnancy, especially in the first trimester, is usually not concerning.
 Bleeding describes a flow of blood that's greater than a drop here and there.
 If you need a pad to keep it from ruining your underwear, it’s usually considered bleeding.
 Call your healthcare provider if you experience spotting or bleeding.
 They may want to examine you or perform an ultrasound to determine the cause.
-It’s better to be overly cautious to ensure you and your fetus (unborn baby) are healthy.
+It’s better to be overly cautious to ensure you and the fetus are healthy.

 What are the most common causes of bleeding in the first trimester?